 The construction industry cannot dictate what the environmental regulations should be, or set a lower tariff for construction materials.
 And construction firms cannot control the labor shortage.

-Cutting costs on material, labor, and equipment may not be advisable, but there are some things that each construction firm can control to help the firms save money.
+Cutting costs on material, labor, and equipment may not be advisable, but there are some things that each construction firm can control to help the firm save money.

 One of the solutions is to integrate technology into the company process.
 Although this option also requires investing some time and money for training and buying new technological items– the costs could be offset in the long run with efficiency and safety.